-An adventure through Outback New South Wales.
+A classic adventure through Outback New South Wales.
 Reflecting on the discovery and settlement of Australia’s inland.
 Tracing the Darling – Murray Rivers system from source to sea along great 4WD back roads.
-Visiting the World Heritage archaeological site of Mungo National Park – 10 days departs Brisbane or Adelaide
+Visiting the World Heritage archaeological site of Mungo National Park – 10 days departs Brisbane or Gold Coast for Adelaide

-Single Supplement AUD$465.
+Single Supplement AUD$570.
 Special Discounts apply to this tour.
-See Clause 4 of the Terms and Conditions.
 Early Bird price reverts to the Regular Price 6 months prior to each tour departure date.
-Minimum number of guests for this tour is 7.

-They say, you don’t know Australia until you have been to the “Back of Bourke”, a key destination on tour.
+They say, you don’t know Australia until you have been to the “Back of Bourke”.
+The town is a key destination on tour, start of the Darling River Run, a great 480kms back roads outback journey.

 Have you completed this tour?
 Click here to submit a review!